alych9/alych9.github.io/index.md

 # Learning Notes
 As a first-year doctoral student, learning new knowledge in the field is an important event.
 I record and share my learning notes, meetings and seminar notes in my [Computational Neuroscience Learning Notes](https://energetic-player-d0e.notion.site/Computation-Neuroscience-Learning-e6014d81cdad43e7b20f1d4b36cff4ae).

+# Lifes and hobbies
+Although I am a doctoral student, I hope to become a vibrant person.
+From time to time, I would go out to take photos or be the subject of the shoot.
+Currently, I am studying diving, fencing, and fitness.
+Click here to see photos in [Zoey's Club](https://www.notion.so/Colorful-Life-and-Hobbies-3adaeba927344b9891c90acd84e88dbc).

 # Experiences
 <table border="2">
   <tr>